Real-time Human Finger Pointing Recognition and Estimation for Robot Directives Using a Single Web-Camera

 \subsection{Overview of Approach}

-In order to address the above objectives, we present the \pn model seen in Figure \ref{fig:pointnet}. \pn includes three components: \pns model for arm segmentation, recognition model for identifying the occurrence of pointing and \pne model for estimating feature vector $\ve{v}$.
-A user, in most cases, will be pointing in an unstructured environment with many diverse objects in the background.
-Hence, these objects may obscure the pointing arm and, thus, make the distinction between foreground and background objects challenging.
-This may be even worse as the user is farther from the camera and more objects are captured in the frame.
-Therefore, segmentation is the first step in order to focus the recognition and estimation models on the arm and minimize background noise.
-We propose to train a segmentation model \pns for automated masking of any lifted human arms in the frame, either pointing or not.
+To achieve the objectives outlined above, we propose the PointingNet model, depicted in Figure \ref{fig:pointnet}.
+The PointingNet framework comprises three main components: the PointingNet-S model for arm segmentation, a recognition model for identifying the occurrence of pointing gestures, and the PointingNet-E model for estimating the feature vector $\ve{v}$.
+In most scenarios, users will perform pointing gestures in unstructured environments containing diverse objects in the background.
+These objects may obscure the pointing arm, complicating the distinction between foreground and background elements.
+This challenge becomes more pronounced as the distance between the user and the camera increases, capturing additional irrelevant objects within the frame.
+Consequently, segmentation serves as a crucial initial step to isolate the pointing arm and minimize the influence of irrelevant visual data.
+To address this, we propose training a segmentation model, PointingNet-S, to automatically mask any lifted human arm within the frame, whether it is performing a pointing gesture or not.

 The segmentation is further used for pointing recognition and feature vector estimation.
 Segmentation can improve recognition by providing a clear and focused representation of the objects or regions of interest within an image.
 This allows a classifier to concentrate on the most relevant features and ignore background or irrelevant information, leading to better accuracy and reduced over-fitting.
-Hence, segmentation is used to crop the region of the arm and provide an input to a classification network.
-We note that, in preliminary study, a segmentation model was tested for only pointing arms which would obviate the need for the recognition model.
+Hence, segmentation is used to crop the region of the arm and provide input to a classification network.
+We note that, in a preliminary study, a segmentation model was tested for only pointing arms which would obviate the need for the recognition model.
 However, the model provided poor results with many false negatives.
-Hence, a segmentation for any lifted arm followed by a recognition model provides best results.
+Hence, segmentation for any lifted arm followed by a recognition model provides the best results.

-The segmented mask is also used, along with a depth estimation of the scene, as input to the \pne model for estimating feature vector $\ve{v}$.
-We next describe the collection process of three datasets followed by a description of the segmentation, recognition and estimation models.
-Finally, we describe the mapping of the estimated information to robot motion to the pointed target.
+The segmented mask is further utilized, along with estimated depth data extracted from the RGB image, as input to the PointingNet-E model for estimating the feature vector $\ve{v}$.
+We next describe the collection process for three datasets, followed by detailed descriptions of the segmentation, recognition, and estimation models.
+Finally, we explain how the estimated information is mapped into robot motion to direct it toward the pointed target.